 I am a well-qualified, skilled and experienced counsellor.
-I am also a clinical supervisor to colleagues in counseling.
+I am also a clinical supervisor to colleagues in counselling.
 Since 2001 I have worked in voluntary, in self-employed and in salaried counselling practices; both here in the UK and in Scandinavia.

 I am passionate about counselling and my reward is to see my clients feeling better after working with me.
 My job is to help clients find solutions and make the changes they want, as a result of our talking therapy.
 And the vast majority do just that.

 A warm, enthusiastic person with a grown up daughter, I was raised in Edinburgh.
-I have lived in the USA, France and Norway as well as the UK, which gives me an insight into different coutures and environments – all very useful in identifying and solving different clients’ needs and problems.I have counseled in the UK and in Norway – a useful experience of two different countries, cultures and languages.
+I have lived in the USA, France and Norway as well as the UK, which gives me an insight into different cultures and environments – all very useful in identifying and solving different clients’ needs and problems.I have counselled in the UK and in Norway – a useful experience of two different countries, cultures and languages.
 In addition, my varied life experience is a valuable asset in understanding and empathizing with clients of all backgrounds and ages (to date my oldest client was 92 and my youngest was 10, for example).